-I know I’ve talked about many of them in past posts, but here they are in one place…
+I know I’ve written about many of them in past posts, but here they are in one place, and in no particular order…

-Don’t be afraid to buy used cookbooks… the way I see it, they get splattered on anyway.
+Don’t be afraid to buy used cookbooks, the way I see it, they get splattered on anyway.

-Also!!- Keep in mind that some of the older Cookbooks have fallen out of print.
+Also!!
+Keep in mind that some of the older Cookbooks have fallen out of print.
 Do NOT be alarmed if you see outrageous prices for the book.
 Ignore those.
 Honestly, unless you are buying some gold plated cookbook, there is no reason to pay hundreds of dollars for a collection of recipes.
 Dig a bit… usually there will be some reasonably priced used ones or in different editions.

 German Cookbooks in English